Ponders End Lease Extension - Free Consultation

 Ponders End property with a lease extension is almost the same value as a freehold

-It is generally accepted that a property with over one hundred years remaining is worth approximately the equivalent as a freehold.
-Where an additional 90 years added to any lease with more than 30 years remaining, the premises will be worth the same as a freehold for many years in the future.
+It is generally considered that a residential leasehold with in excess of one hundred years unexpired lease term is worth approximately the equivalent as a freehold.
+Where an further ninety years added to any lease with more than 45 years left, the residence will be worth the same as a freehold for many years ahead.

 Lender Requirement